 Targeted Therapies and Mesothelioma

-Doctors use targeted therapies to treat mesothelioma and other cancers.
-Targeted treatments use medications that detect abnormal changes in cancer cells — changes that don’t exist in healthy cells.
+For most patients, doctors use targeted therapies to treat mesothelioma and other cancers.
+In general, targeted treatments use medications that detect abnormal changes in cancer cells — changes that don’t exist in healthy cells.
 Since this treatment can distinguish between diseased and healthy cells, patients who receive this type of treatment will experience significantly fewer side-effects compared to traditional options like chemotherapy or radiation.

-Targeted therapies are still relatively new, however, and researchers are still currently developing, modifying, and testing them in clinical trials.
+Today, targeted therapies are still relatively new.
+Currently, researchers are developing, modifying, and testing them in clinical trials.
 One type of targeted therapy being tested on mesothelioma and other cancers is called photodynamic treatment (PDT), which uses a laser to activate cancer-killing drugs in the patient.

 What is Photodynamic Treatment?

-Photodynamic treatment is a therapy designed to kill cancer cells without sacrificing the surrounding tissues.
+For patients in cancer treatment, photodynamic treatment is a therapy designed to kill cancer cells without sacrificing the surrounding tissues.
 Developed in the 1970s by Thomas Dougherty, Ph.D., the treatment involves administering a nontoxic drug directly onto the tumor cells.
 This drug makes these cells ultrasensitive to light, but otherwise, it doesn’t affect the body.
-A laser is then applied to the tumor in order to activate the medication and kill the marked cells.
+Then, a laser is applied to the tumor in order to activate the medication and kill the marked cells.

 Porfimer sodium, also known as Photofrin, is the PDT photosensitizer most commonly used for this treatment.
 The substance is inserted into cells and activated by a red light from a laser.
 It’s approved by the FDA and can help patients with the following cancers: